Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

-Person holding TV remote (caption: Best TV Technology)Choosing a new television can be overwhelming since there are so many options and factors to consider.
-One major decision is whether to go for new technology such as OLED with curved 4K or save $ and go with more proven technologies such as LED or even a projector.
+Are you looking for the best TV technology?
+Choosing a new television can be overwhelming since so many options and factors exist.
+One major decision is whether to go for new tech, such as OLED with curved 4K, or save money and choose a tried-and-true technology, such as LED or even a projector.

-Let’s face it, LCD has been replaced by LED, and plasma, while a great technology, didn’t last very long.
-It can be tricky to know which to invest in, especially if you aren’t sure what these terms mean.
-So, to help make shopping for a television a little easier and less daunting with the technical stuff, we’re taking a deeper dive into each of these types of TV technologies and the characteristics to look for in each.
-We hope this will ultimately help you find the best television technology to suit your needs.
+Let’s face it: LCD has been replaced by LED, and plasma—while a great technology—didn’t last very long.
+Knowing which to invest in can be tricky, especially if you aren’t sure what these terms mean.
+So, to help make shopping for a television easier and less daunting with the technical stuff, we’re taking a deeper dive into each type of TV and the characteristics to look for in each.

 Understanding Television Technology